Water market outlook – March 2021

 Source: NSW DPIE, NVRM, ABARES

-Table A4 shows the volume of water carried over into 2020–21 and ABARES forecast for carryover into 2021–22.
+Table A4 shows the volume of water carried over into 2021–22 and ABARES forecast for carryover into 2022–23.
 Carryover is modelled taking into account forecasts for rainfall, entitlements on issue and allocations, along with state-based carryover rules.
-Overall the results suggest lower levels of carryover into 2021–22 compared to 2020–21, in the extreme dry and dry scenarios.
+Included in ABARES forecasts are modelled irrigator expectations around climate in 2022–23 (See Hughes et al. 2021, for more details).
+Overall the results suggest lower levels of carryover into 2022–23 compared to 2021–22, under all scenarios, as irrigators draw down their reserves.

 Note: Scenario values are ABARES forecast.